shrusti-stars/AGN-ML-model/README.md

   - Provide direct cross-survey comparison between optical (SDSS) and radio (LoTSS) AGN populations

-*This pipeline application and validation of RLAGN classifier in the next-generation LoTSS survey environment.*
+*This model application and validation of RLAGN classifier in the next-generation LoTSS survey environment.*

 ---